pietrodalmolin/GA4toBQ_WPAModel/README.md

   This query creates a table for the GA4 event "SB Favourite Click".

 - **02_WPA: SB_PlaceBetClick**
   This query creates a table for the GA4 event "SB Place Bet Click".

+- **02_WPA: SB_BetConfirmed**
+  This query creates a table for the GA4 event "SB Bet Confirmed".